Key takeaways

 If the design work itself is the missing piece, you need an instructional design partner, either an ID consultant for upstream work like curriculum and storyboard or a full-service partner if production is also part of the gap.

-What “good” looks like in a partner
+What “good” looks like in an eLearning partner

 Beyond capability, a few questions surface most of what matters in eLearning partner evaluation: